playagain96/BunnyTorusFont/README.md

-Torus notched font originally made for Bunny, should work on all Vendetta based clients (e.g. Revenge)
+A few fonts originally made for Bunny, should work on all Vendetta based clients (e.g. Revenge)